 What is the Status of the Manatee Population?

-The manatee population in Florida is divided into four management units (Northwest, Upper St. John’s River, Atlantic, and Southwest).
-Runge et al. (2007) noted that while the population in three of the management units is currently increasing, the population of all four units is likely to decrease over the next few decades with the loss of warm water refuges.
+The manatee population in Florida is divided into four management units (Northwest, Upper St. John's River, Atlantic, and Southwest).
+Runge et al. (2007) noted that the population of all four units is likely to decrease over the next few decades with the loss of warm water refuges.
 Currently, the U.S. Fish & Wildlife Service issued its final rule to downgrade the status of the West Indian manatee from endangered to threatened under the federal Endangered Species Act despite the fact that the best available scientific data and legal standards indicate that downlisting at this time is inappropriate.

 Read more about the Manatee Population Status.